microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-retentionduration.md

 ---
 title: "retentionDuration resource type"
-description: "Represents how long content will be retained before it can be deleted"
+description: "Represents how long content will be retained before it can be deleted. "
 author: "sseth"
 ms.localizationpriority: medium
 ms.prod: "compliance"